MaximFilimonovGH/nf-pipeline-watcher/README.md

 - prefix: prefix
 - run_command: path to the pipeline main.nf file or path to the repository containing the pipeline.
 - config: path to the pipeline nextflow.config file
 - profile: Docker, Singularity of other profile for the pipeline.
+Example: `- profile: 'docker'`
 - version: Nextflow version to use for running the pipeline.
-Example: '20.11.0-edge'
+Example: `- version: '20.11.0-edge'`
 - input_type: specifies type of inputs that pipeline takes.
 Can be either 'directory' or 'file'.
+Example: `- input_type: 'directory'`
 - input_parameter: name of the input parameter for the pipeline.
-Example: 'input_dir'
+Example: `- input_parameter: 'input_dir'`
 - output_parameter: name of the input parameter for the pipeline.
-Example: 'output_dir'
+Example: `- output_parameter: 'output_dir'`
 - with_tower: 'true' if Nextflow Tower Community monitoring is needed for monitoring pipeline runs.
 Requires 'tower_access_token' and 'tower_address' set in general `config.yaml` parameters. 'false' if Nextflow Tower Community is not needed.
+Example: `- with_tower: false`
 - params: list of pipeline specific parameters.
 Can be provided here or in `nextflow.config` file supplied in `config` parameter.

 ## Running the script in Unix (Ubuntu) environment